laravel-enso/documentation/docs/backend/forms.md

 - `buttons`, array, enables the customization of various options for the buttons used in the forms, such as labels, colors, events and more
-- `dateFormat`, string, sets the default date format for `datepicker` fields.
+- `altFormat`, string, sets the default date format for `datepicker` fields.
     Note that for these fields an instance of `Carbon` is expected
 - `selectPlaceholder`, string, the placeholder used for select fields,
 - `authorize`, boolean, default `true`, flag that enables the integration with the Laravel-Enso